The Origin of German Tragic Drama: The Cambridge Ritualists

+Structure of argument

-The above-remarks in the section on historical subtexts and assumed reference, sketch a long arc of Benjamin’s argument regarding the Trauerspiel.
+The above-remarks in the section on historical subtexts and assumed reference, sketch a long arc of Benjamin's argument regarding the Trauerspiel.
 He presents the Trauerspiel as distinct genre from tragedy, in part because its action does not derive from or refer to the gods.
 Trauerspiel represent a godless universe.
 In the world of the Trauerspiel, gods have been replaced by political forms, and the action of the gods have been replaced by the necessity of political intrigue for advancement in the power structure.

 However much this argument may render the Ursprung legible, it is not representative of what is contained by the book itself.
 Proving his point about Trauerspiel (which he does manage to do, here and there) may be important to the work and if Benjamin had focused on the clarification, elaboration and conclusion of this argument perhaps his odds of receiving a habilitation may have improved.

 But the Ursprung has no cleanly linear structure in this sense—to describe it as a progressive argument resolving into a discrete synthesis or conclusion at all would be misleading.
 The completed work is the death mask of its intention, according to Benjamin.
 Its progression is manifold and without absolute center, in the same way that the vacuum of authority and not the dictator is the real organizing force and overarcing conceit in Trauerspiel as Benjamin reads the genre.